One in four children and young people live in poverty in Scotland, affecting over 220,000 people.

 RBS, Lidl, QMS and BaxterStorey are just some of the companies that have decided to pledge their support to the STV Children's Appeal, raising hundreds of thousands of pounds and helping raise the profile of an issue affecting so many people across Scotland.

-Since the launch, the Scottish Government has match funded the monies raised by the STV Children's Appeal each year, and for 2017 have pledged to match fund up to £1m.
+Since the launch, the Scottish Government has match funded the monies raised by the STV Children's Appeal each year.
+In 2017, the Scottish Government once again committed to match fund the first £1m raised.

-Sir Tom Hunter of the Hunter Foundation and STV Chief Executive Rob Woodward are members of the STV Children's Appeal Board, working alongside Baroness Margaret Ford, TV personality Lorraine Kelly, Craig Patterson Founder of Football Aid , Ewan Hunter of the Hunter Foundation and STV CFO George Watt.
+Sir Tom Hunter of the Hunter Foundation and Baroness Margaret Ford are members of the STV Children's Appeal Board, working alongside TV personality Lorraine Kelly, Craig Patterson Founder of Football Aid , Ewan Hunter of the Hunter Foundation and STV CFO George Watt.

 Philanthropist and founder of the Wood Family Trust, Sir Ian Wood, also joined the board in 2013, pledging his support to the STV Children's Appeal for projects in the North East.